 Brain Finder - Outlining The Brain

 The first stage towards measuring brain atrophy is to isolate the brain from the surrounding tissue, such as subcutaneous fat, eyes muscle etc. This stage can either be done automatically (with manual editing if necessary) using the "Find Brain" function, or manually by contouring the outline of the brain on each slice.
-In either case, the result will be a set of ROIs - one (or possibly more that one) in every slice that define the outer boundaries of the brain.
+In either case, the result will be a set of ROIs - one (or possibly more than one) in every slice that define the outer boundaries of the brain.

 During the brain finding operation, the ROI toolkit is disabled.